alibaba/formily/packages/core/docs/api/entry/FormPath.md

 The deconstruction expression is similar to the ES6 deconstruction grammar, except that it does not support `...` deconstruction.
 It is very suitable for scenarios where the front and back data is inconsistent.
 It has several characteristics:

--The deconstruction expression will be regarded as a node of the point path, we can regard it as a normal string node, but it will take effect during data manipulation, so only the deconstruction expression needs to be matched as a normal node node in the matching grammar Can
+- The deconstruction expression will be regarded as a node of the point path, we can regard it as a normal string node, but it will take effect during data manipulation, so only the deconstruction expression needs to be matched as a normal node node in the matching grammar Can
--Use the deconstruction path in setIn, the data will be deconstructed -Use the deconstruction path in getIn, the data will be reorganized
+- Use the deconstruction path in setIn, the data will be deconstructed
+- Use the deconstruction path in getIn, the data will be reorganized

 ```ts
 import { FormPath } from '@formily/core'